-MOLE 4.
-NESEIVE orecast adjustments: ↑ → e ₩.
-Variance Reserve forecast adjustment explanatory notes - \$1.63m Council endorsed a further COVID-19 Economic and Social Relief Package to be funded from the unutilised St Kilda Festival budget. -> (\$2.98m) Open Space Contributions are expected to be greater than budgeted mainly at St Kilda Hill, Elwood and Montague neighbourhoods.
-All receipts are to be quarantined in the Statutory Resort & Recreation Reserve for future (00.04.) enhancement of open space facilities. - (\$2.01m) Funds to be ring-fenced in Asset Renewal Reserve for future asset renewal requirements as a result of lower than budgeted capital project spend in 2020/21. - (\$1.48m) Luna Park and Palais Hostile Vehicle Mitigation - Scope and timing of the project (41.4011) is being reconsidered due to current budget pressures due to COVID.
-An updated delivery schedule will consider the impact on the social and economic recovery of businesses in the area. - (\$1.34m) Delivery of operating project impacted by extended lockdowns and staff vacancies.
-Funds are to be deferred to 2021/22 including Reactivation of Public Space program, Business Support, Live Music Plan, Parking Management Policy, South Melbourne Market Precinct Strategic Plan, Site Contamination -> (\$1.32m) Management plan, and other lower value projects.
-A number of minor project deferrals identified included Alma Park East minor 7 (ψ1.32111) construction, Lagoon Reserve Pavilion Replacement, Kings Place Plaza Pocket Park, St Kilda Junction Safety Upgrade, JL Murphy Synthetic Field and other projects. - (\$1.00m) South Melbourne Market Compliance works - Building Surveyors required more extensive investigations than anticipated to obtain building permit and Fire Engineering approvals.
-This has extended the timeline for tender and delivery of (00.02) the works, which can only occur after all permits have been obtained. -> (\$0.92m) Wattie Watson Oval reconstruction is expected to award contract in the last quarter of this financial year.
-A forecast deferral of \$0.92m to 2021/22. -> (\$0.92m) Drawdown on Rates cap reserve not required due to favourable operating result (\$0.02111) compared to budget. - (\$0.87m) Victorian Government funding for the EcoCentre redevelopment was announced in the State Budget in May 2021 - expenditure to occure in 2021/22. - (\$0.75m) Elwood Foreshore Lighting delays in procurement and lead time on light pole deliveries will result in deferrals to 21/22. - (\$0.72m) Elwood Park Sports Field Lighting - Project delayed to provide time for building (CO C4) permit approval and soil contamination report completion. - (\$0.64m) Childcare Centre Fence Compliance - Unanticipated delays in obtaining temporary waiver to commence construction at Poets Grove Childcare Centre and longer than anticipated time to obtain planning referrals have delayed completion of the design documentation at the remaining 7 sites. - (\$0.60m) Insurance payout for South Melbourne Townhall to be ringfenced in reserve to (42322317) offset works at SMTH in 2021/22. -> (\$0.58m) A number of bike infrastructure projects including St Kilda Rd Central Bike Corridor Trial, Shimmy Routes, and Domain Precinct - Park St Temp Bike Lane have been deferred to 2021/22 to align council decisions and seeking funding /CO 57> from the Department of Transport. - (\$0.57m) Net replenishment of the In Our BackYard Reserve including the annual \$0.5m provision not to be spent and other homeless initiatives. -> (\$0.56m) Graham St Overpass Skate Park - Procurement process delayed as opportunities (ψυ.συπ) for additional grant funding were considered.
-The budget decision had a is: assured grant landing note continuored.
+Note 4.
+Reserve t orecast adjustments: • → · \$ Ψ Variance Reserve forecast adjustment explanatory notes - \$1.63m Council endorsed a further COVID-19 Economic and Social Relief Package to be (00.00.) funded from the unutilised St Kilda Festival budget. -> (\$2.98m) Open Space Contributions are expected to be greater than budgeted mainly at St Kilda Hill, Elwood and Montague neighbourhoods.
+All receipts are to be quarantined in the Statutory Resort & Recreation Reserve for future -> (\$2.01m) enhancement of open space facilities.
+Funds to be ring-fenced in Asset Renewal Reserve for future asset renewal 7 (\$2.0 IIII) requirements as a result of lower than budgeted capital project spend in 2020/21. - (\$1.48m) Luna Park and Palais Hostile Vehicle Mitigation - Scope and timing of the project (ψ1.4011) is being reconsidered due to current budget pressures due to COVID.
+An updated delivery schedule will consider the impact on the social and economic recovery of businesses in the area. -> (\$1.34m) Delivery of operating project impacted by extended lockdowns and staff vacancies.
+Funds are to be deferred to 2021/22 including Reactivation of Public Space program, Business Support, Live Music Plan, Parking Management Policy, South Melbourne Market Precinct Strategic Plan, Site Contamination Management plan, and other lower value projects. - (\$1.32m) A number of minor project deferrals identified included Alma Park East minor construction, Lagoon Reserve Pavilion Replacement, Kings Place Plaza Pocket Park, St Kilda Junction Safety Upgrade, JL Murphy Synthetic Field and other /E4 00m) projects. - (\$1.00m) South Melbourne Market Compliance works - Building Surveyors required more extensive investigations than anticipated to obtain building permit and Fire Engineering approvals.
+This has extended the timeline for tender and delivery of the works, which can only occur after all permits have been obtained. -> (\$0.92m) Wattie Watson Oval reconstruction is expected to award contract in the last quarter of this financial year.
+A forecast deferral of \$0.92m to 2021/22. -> (\$0.92m) Drawdown on Rates cap reserve not required due to favourable operating result compared to budget. -> (\$0.87m) Victorian Government funding for the EcoCentre redevelopment was announced in the State Budget in May 2021 - expenditure to occure in 2021/22. - (\$0.75m) Elwood Foreshore Lighting delays in procurement and lead time on light pole (#A 70) deliveries will result in deferrals to 21/22. - (\$0.72m) Elwood Park Sports Field Lighting - Project delayed to provide time for building permit approval and soil contamination report completion. - (\$0.64m) Childcare Centre Fence Compliance - Unanticipated delays in obtaining (40.04111) temporary waiver to commence construction at Poets Grove Childcare Centre and longer than anticipated time to obtain planning referrals have delayed completion of the design documentation at the remaining 7 sites. - (\$0.60m) Insurance payout for South Melbourne Townhall to be ringfenced in reserve to (4, offset works at SMTH in 2021/22. - (\$0.58m) A number of bike infrastructure projects including St Kilda Rd Central Bike Corridor Trial, Shimmy Routes, and Domain Precinct - Park St Temp Bike Lane have been deferred to 2021/22 to align council decisions and seeking funding from the Department of Transport. - (\$0.57m) Net replenishment of the In Our BackYard Reserve including the annual \$0.5m (00.50 provision not to be spent and other homeless initiatives. - (\$0.56m) Graham St Overpass Skate Park - Procurement process delayed as opportunities for additional grant funding were considered.
 The budget decision had a